evgenyneu/JsonSwiftson/README.md

 * Support casting to optional types.
 * Check if the mapping was successful.
 * Make sure mapping is fast.
+* Use test-driven development approach for writing the library code.

 ### Example